Contains the active ingredient metoprolol tartrate

 Do not take this medicine if you have or have had any of the following medical conditions:

 asthma, wheezing, difficulty breathing or other severe lung problems

 a history of allergic problems, including hayfever

 a very slow heartbeat (less than 45 to 50 beats per minute)

 low blood pressure

-a severe blood vessel disorder causing poor circulation in the arms and legs
+a severe blood vessel disorder causing poor circulation in the arms and legs, severe

-severe drop in blood pressure, dizziness, fast heart beat, rapid and shallow breathing, cold clammy skin
+drops in blood pressure, dizziness, fast heartbeat, rapid and shallow breathing or

-sudden and oppressive chest pain, sign of heart attack
+sudden and oppressive chest pain, a sign of heart attack

 swollen ankles and/or tiredness due to heart disease or certain other heart conditions